hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 if the backchannel breaks.

-The set of possible actions that can be taken, and their parameters, are defined in a test suite content RFC.
+The set of possible actions that can be taken, and their parameters, are defined in a test suite content HIPE.
 All of them are opaque to `agact`-- it simply passes along instructions.

 ### Setup and Teardown